fastrgv/AdaVenture/README.md

 -----------------------------------------------------------------------
 ## What is special about this project?

 The linux-build of this app is among very few modern OpenGL games with sound where a single pre-built executable can run on multiple Linux distros without any 3rd party add-ons!
-It has been tested on OpenSuse, ScientificLinux, Mint and CentOS.
+It is routinely tested on OpenSuse[2022], ScientificLinux[redhat derivative from 2012], & Mint.

 For developers, this project can serve as a testbed for learning modern OpenGL and GLSL.

 It uses the Ada programming language and modern OpenGL methods, with textures, shaders and uniforms.
-Compiles and runs on Windows, GNU/Linux and Mac OSX systems.
+Compiles and runs on Windows, GNU/Linux systems.

 Focusing on portability, transparency, and open source freedom, this project relies exclusively on F.O.S.S. tools:  a thin glfw3 binding, a thin OpenGL binding, a PNG reader by Stephen Sanguine and Dimitry Anisimkov, OpenAL-Audio with a homebrew binding, a FreeTypeAda binding by Felix Krause, plus string & table utilities by Dmitry Kazakov.